 The legal concept of nuisance involves interference by a person (or persons) with the reasonable enjoyment of property of another person (or persons).
 The list of ways in which someone can interfere with anothers property is extensive and trees are sometimes are the cause.
-Trees can cause nuisance by shedding debris, by invading roots, or other inherent concerns.
+Trees can cause nuisance by shedding debris; Gallant v.
+Dugard, 2016 ONSC 7319 (falling walnuts - dismissed), by invading roots; Churchill Investments Ltd. v.
+Allied Holdings Ltd., 1975 CarswellBC 510 (drainage system damage); Black v.
+Zager, 1982 CarswellMan 67 (building foundation damage); Yates v.
+Fedirchuk, 2011 ONSC 5549 (swimming pool damage), or other inherent concerns.

-While tree owners should take proper care to reduce or eliminate the risk of nuisance to others, the law of nuisance is generally deemed that where strict liability applies.
-Accordingly, liability for damage caused by an interfering tree can arise regardless of the level of care taken by the tree owner.
-Furthermore, a neighbour whose property is affected by a nuisance tree may have right to 'self help' so long as no trespass occurs during the efforts to remedy the nuisance such as the destruction of invasive roots, even if the method of 'self help' results in mortal injury to the tree.
+While tree owners should take proper care to reduce or eliminate the risk of nuisance to others, the law of nuisance is generally deemed that strict liability applies; and accordingly, liability for damage caused by an interfering tree can arise regardless of the level of care taken by the tree owner.
+Furthermore, a neighbour whose property is affected by a nuisance tree may have right to 'self help' so long as no trespass across the property boundary occurs.
+Common to the efforts to remedy a nuisance is the destruction of invasive roots during construction processes involving excavation; Edwards v.
+Poldrugo, 2003 BCPC 398; Anderson v.
+Skender, 1993 CanLII 2772.

 For inspection, assessments, and valuations, on tree liability issues contact: